Bouke/HAP/README.md

 Homekit Accessory Protocol, implemented in Swift
 ================================================

-The goal of this package is to provide a complete implementation of the Homekit Accessory Protocol, to build your DIY accessories, or provide a bridge for non-HAP devices.
+The goal of this package is to provide a complete implementation of the Homekit Accessory Protocol, enabling you to build your DIY accessories, and connect your non-HAP devices.

 [![Build Status](https://travis-ci.org/Bouke/HAP.svg?branch=master)](https://travis-ci.org/Bouke/HAP)

 ## Features

-* Persistent configuration
+* Persistent configuration across reboots.
-* Pair by scanning QR code (WWDC 2017)
+* Homekit pairing by scanning QR code (shipped in iOS 11).
+* Speakers and Remote Control accessories (shipped in iOS 12 / macOS Mojave).
-* Write custom services and characteristics
+* Extensibility through custom services and characteristics.
-* Linux / Raspbian (Raspberry Pi) support
+* Runs on Linux / Raspbian (Raspberry Pi).

 ## How to build